Reading time: 5 min.

 This patient’s hairline was receding significantly by the relatively young age of 27.
 While he knew he was experiencing male pattern baldness before this, he eventually turned to a hair transplant as he was no longer happy with the extent of his hair loss.

-The patient reported that his transplant began to look worse approximately 1 month after the procedure, due to shock hair loss.
+The patient reported that his transplant began to look worse approximately 1 month after the hair transplant surgery, due to shock hair loss (the temporary shedding of newly transplanted hair follicles).
 But because he was prepared for it, he didn’t feel bad about it.
 That’s why it’s so important to know what to expect during hair transplant recovery.

 Like the Wimpole Clinic patient above, this patient also has some lingering redness in the area.
-But his new hairline appears neat and natural, with his temple hair loss completely covered.
+The good news is that his new hairline appears neat and natural, with his temple hair loss completely covered.

 Number of grafts: 2,500